Lifelong Learning Institute in Chesterfield

 Fraya Abrahamsen has studied ballet since the age of 6.
 She studied in Chicago and in NY with Ivstan Rabovsky and then danced with NY Dance Theatre under the direction of Frank Ohman.
 She has also danced in various ballets including the Nutcracker snow scene, Swan Lake, Peter and the Wolf.
 Fraya was even chosen for the leading role in The Little Match Girl.
 She realized after helping out teaching ballet at her niece's ballet school that she has a strong passion to teach ballet!

-Lydia Aiken-Wilson is a retired teacher of French who taught for more than thirty years in areas such as Senegal, West Africa, and Osaka, Japan.
-She has been an LLI member since 2007 and is known as one of LLI’s resident poets.
+Lydia Aiken-Wilson is a retired teacher of French who taught for more than thirty years in areas such as Senegal, West Africa and Osaka, Japan.

 Kenneth Alford is an LLI member, frequent historical consultant for television productions, and a contributor to news articles involving looted Nazi Treasures.
 He is the author of The Spoils of World War II, Great Treasure Stories of World War II, Allied Looting in World War II, Hermann Goering and the Nazi Art Collection, Sacking Aladdin's Cave, American Crimes and the Liberation of Paris, Monetary Men and co-authored, Nazi Millionaires.